joshsbloom/QuantGenSandbox/projects/growthCurves/yeast_growth_analysis.md

 Josh now asks:

-> How small of a fitness difference (measured in doubling time) are we powered to detect?
+> How small of a fitness difference (measured in doubling time) are we powered to detect between BY and an arbitrary new strain with a different doubling time?

 Evaluate statistical power by simulation across this grid of parameters: